tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/临时密钥生成及使用指引_intl_en.md

 ## Benefits to Use a Temporary Key

-When using COS on Web, iOS, and Android applications, fixed keys are less ideal for permission management and less safe if stored in your client-side code, as the key could leak.
+When using COS on web, iOS, and Android applications, fixed keys are less ideal for permission management and less secure if stored in your client-side code, as the key may be disclosed.
 In this case, you can use a temporary key.
 For example, when applying for a temporary key, you can specify the action and resource by setting the [policy](https://intl.cloud.tencent.com/document/product/436/30580) field to grant limited access permissions.

 For COS API authorization policies, see: